 Limited Scope X-Ray Technician Career Information and Requirements

 Limited scope X-ray technicians are responsible for taking basic X-rays of patients and assisting radiologic technicians in their procedures.
-Students pursuing a career as an X-ray technician will need training in a diploma, certificate or associate's degree program in the field.
+Many of these technicians go on to become radiologic or MRI technologists.
+Students pursuing a career as an X-ray technician will need training in a diploma or certificate from a technical school or an associate's degree.

 Career Information for Limited Scope X-Ray Technicians